 When an IP Shader is applied, a new track is created and automatically named for specific image processor.
 When selected, the Controls Panel will update to provide available parameters to help you customize your effect.

-A number of Image Processing shaders are available for use with Title Studio in Continuum 2019.
-IP Shaders are not compatable with previous versions of Title Studio.
+A number of Image Processing shaders are available for use with Title Studio.
+Please note that IP Shaders are not compatable with versions of Title Studio prior to 2019.
 For a detailed breakdown of available features and parameters please click on the individual shader listed below.

 - Blur: Blurs a scene, track or material to simulate an out of focus camera effect.
 Options include Directional, Prism, Radial and Spiral Blurs.

-- Glow Light: Generates a traditional film glow where the object(s) are subjected to a strong light causing the image to bloom.
+- Glow Light IP Shaders: Generates a traditional film glow where the object(s) are subjected to a strong light causing the image to bloom.
 Additional compositing modes are available to provide highly detailed customization.

 - Gradient: Adds a user definable multi-color gradient across the entire texture.